-Statistic includes those cases that are pending resentencing by order of a state or federal court, since they remain eligible for re-imposition of a death sentence.
-Should they be resentenced to something less than a death sentence, the case will be removed from the statistic.
+12 Statistic includes those cases that are pending retrial or resentencing by order of a state or federal court, since they remain eligible for re-imposition of a death sentence.
+Should they be resentenced to something less than a death sentence, the case will be removed from this statistic.